-The National Protection and Programs Directorate's Office of Infrastructure Protection (IP) plays a vital role—both directly and through a network of partners—to enable informed decisions and timely actions among the 16 critical infrastructure sectors as they execute security and resilience activities.
+The Cybersecurity and Infrastructure Security Agency's Infrastructure Security division plays a vital role—both directly and through a network of partners—to enable informed decisions and timely actions among the 16 critical infrastructure sectors as they execute security and resilience activities.
 In support of the larger DHS information-sharing platform, IP supports information-sharing processes that allow informed action on three levels:

 - Situational awareness in both normal, day-to-day operations and a crisis or event, including suspicious activity reporting, incident analysis, and recommended protective actions.